 He was promoted to Vice-Admiral of the Blue.

-He was made Vice-Admiral of the White.
+They made him a Vice-Admiral of the White.

 Washington died at Chartley Manor Place, Staffordshire, England, the ancient home of the Ferrers family